 - Tinted acrylic that is slightly translucent.
 The translucency is typically consistent across all colours.

-- The matte top/front gives the colours a ‘frosted’ appearance’.
+- The matte finish (both sides) gives the colours a ‘frosted’ appearance’.

 - Maximum usable area: 595mm x 295mm.

 - Maximum sheet size: Approx. 600mm x 300mm.